-Announcing River: fast and reliable background jobs for Go
+Announcing River: Fast and reliable background jobs for Go

 For the past several months, I’ve been working with Brandur to build the Postgres background job library that the Go ecosystem needs: it’s called River, and we’re launching it today in beta.